SKY-ALIN/regta/README.md

 ---

-Full documentation and reference are available at [regta.alinsky.tech](https://regta.alinsky.tech)
+Full documentation and reference are available on [regta.alinsky.tech](https://regta.alinsky.tech)